microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/1-variables.md

 `println` is a macro that takes a string as a first argument and one extra argument for each `{}` inside that string and replaces them for the argument's display value.

+> [!NOTE]
-*(We won't cover Rust macros in this module, but you can think of the `println` macro as a function with a variable number of arguments, for now.)*
+> We won't cover Rust macros in this module, but you can think of the `println` macro as a function with a variable number of arguments, for now.)*

 The example above would print: